Realizing you just failed -Big Time- is not inspiring. You feel weak and totally demoralized.

 Miserable comes in many forms as you start over

-One, is having constrained circumstances planned out for you on how to live, work and play.
-Years can go by as you watch the envelope of opportunities you really wanted pass you by.
+One, is having constrained circumstances planned out for you on how to live, work and play as you watch the envelope of opportunities you really wanted pass you by.

 After an epic failure, it’s a challenge to see into your future.